 What to Expect on a Rainbow Mountain Tour

-A year and a half ago, I was inspired to visit Rainbow Mountain also known as Vinicunca when I came across its beauty on an Instagram post.
-I’ve done numerous hikes on my travels, but I’ve never seen a multi-colored mountain before.
+I was inspired to visit Rainbow Mountain, also known as Vinicunca, a year and a half ago when I found its beauty in an Instagram post.
+I’ve done numerous hikes on my travels but have never seen a multi-colored mountain before.
 I knew I had to see it in person sooner than later.
-During my recent trip to Peru I finally made this dream a reality!
+I finally made this dream a reality during my recent trip to Peru!
 But, like anything worth having, hiking Vinicunca was not easy!
 Here’s everything you need to know on what to expect on a Rainbow Mountain tour.

 What is Rainbow Mountain?

 Located in the Peruvian Andes, Rainbow Mountain is a colorful mountain range near the Ausangate Mountain.
-The multi-colored beauty sits at an altitude of 17,060 feet (more than half the height of Mt.
+The multi-colored beauty sits at 17,060 feet (more than half the height of Mt.
 Everest).
-Rainbow Mountain gets its rich colors from sedimentary mineral layers that have been uncovered by erosion.
+Rainbow Mountain gets its rich colors from sedimentary mineral layers uncovered by erosion.
 Despite being discovered two years ago, Rainbow Mountain is quickly becoming a must-visit place in South America.

 When is the Best Time to Visit?

 Peru has a wet and dry season.
-Ideally you should visit during the dry season which takes place from March to November.
-Specifically, the months of June to September is the recommended time.
-However, this is winter for Peru, so snow is possible during that time frame.
-You can expect more sunny days from June to September, but it is also high season so expect more crowds.
+Ideally, it would be best to visit during the dry season, which takes place from March to November.
+Specifically, the months of June to September are the recommended time.
+However, this is winter in Peru, so snow is possible during that time frame.
+You can expect more sunny days from June to September, but it is also high season, so expect more crowds.

-Our Rainbow Mountain hike happened towards the end of our trip to Peru, in order to give our bodies’ time to acclimate to the high elevations.
-Days leading up to the hike, I was constantly checking IG for Rainbow Mountain weather updates (at times it seems more accurate than the weather report).
-I wanted to view weather conditions on the mountains in real time.
-There were pictures of people with full on blizzard attire just 3 days before our planned hike.
-I was nervous because while I was prepared for a cold hike, I wasn’t prepared for a snowy hike!
-I was conflicted, what’s the point of going to Rainbow Mountain, if we weren’t going to see a Rainbow?
-But on the other hand I planned my Peru trip for this moment.
+Our Rainbow Mountain hike happened towards the end of our trip to Peru to give our bodies time to acclimate to the high elevations.
+Days leading up to the hike, I was constantly checking IG for Rainbow Mountain weather updates (at times, it seems more accurate than the weather report).
+I wanted to view weather conditions in the mountains in real time.
+There were pictures of people in full-on blizzard attire just 3 days before our planned hike.
+I was nervous because while I was prepared for a cold hike, I wasn’t ready for a snowy hike!
+I was conflicted; what’s the point of going to Rainbow Mountain if we weren’t going to see a Rainbow?
+But on the other hand, I planned my Peru trip for this moment.
 Fortunately, the day before our hike, weather conditions improved.

 How to Get There?

-Beyond taking a day trip tour from Cusco, a more adventurous and time-consuming option for getting to Rainbow Mountain includes a 6-day Ausangate trek.
+Beyond taking a day trip tour from Cusco, a more adventurous and time-consuming route to Rainbow Mountain includes a 6-day Ausangate trek.

 Booking a Rainbow Mountain Tour Online Vs. Booking in Cusco

-As a travel planner, nothing brings me more joy than to be able to pre-book my excursions in advance, so I don’t have to worry about logistics while on vacation.
+As a travel planner, nothing brings me more joy than being able to pre-book my excursions in advance, so I don’t have to worry about logistics while on vacation.
 However, sometimes, as it is with Rainbow Mountain, this isn’t the best option because you can get overcharged.
-Instead of pre-booking online I strongly recommend waiting and purchasing in Cusco.
+Instead of pre-booking online, I strongly recommend waiting and purchasing at Cusco.
 You can save up to $100 by booking in person directly.
-Whether you decide to book online or in person make sure that you have flexibility of changing the date of the tour last minute.
-As mentioned, the weather on Rainbow Mountain is volatile, one day it’s clear views and another day could be a snowstorm.
+Whether you book online or in person, make sure you have the flexibility to change the tour date at the last minute.
+As mentioned, the weather on Rainbow Mountain is volatile; one day, it’s clear views, and another day, it could be a snowstorm.
 We booked our tour in person a day in advance (weather can’t be accurately predicted more than this).
-After days of snow, I was happy to see that the Rainbow Mountain was going to be sunny during our trip.
+After days of snow, I was happy that the Rainbow Mountain would be sunny during our trip.
 Also, a lot of the snow had already melted on the trail.

 Tour hunting in Plaza de Armas